syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Legend.md

 The [`Label`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.CartesianSeries.html#Syncfusion_Maui_Charts_CartesianSeries_Label) property of [`CartesianSeries`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.CartesianSeries.html) is used to define the label for the corresponding series legend item.
 The appearance of the label can be customized using the [`LabelStyle`]() property.

 * [`TextColor`]() – used to change the color of the label.
-* [`Font`]() – used to change the text size, font family, and font weight.
-(This is deprecated API.
-Use FontSize, FontFamily, and FontAttributes properties instead of this.)
 * [`FontFamily`]() - used to change the font family for the legend label.
 * [`FontAttributes`]() - used to change the font style for the legend label.
 * [`FontSize`]() - used to change the font size for the legend label.